GE

 Cash interest: a 1.23-point gap nobody is pricing

 Both platforms pay you interest on uninvested cash.
-The rates are a mile apart.
+The rates are a mile apart — and neither has changed since early 2026.

 Bestinvest pays 2.98% AER (as of 29 December 2025) on all cash balances, across ISAs, SIPPs and Investment Accounts.
 AJ Bell pays 1.75% AER on ISA and Lifetime ISA cash (since 1 February 2026).
 SIPP cash earns 2.05% up to £100,000 and 2.40% above it.